A Ranking Game for Imitation Learning

 PAL vs RAL

-PAL learns a reward function that is consistent with the ranking: current-agent $\preceq$ expert.
+PAL learns a reward function that is consistent with the ranking: current-agent expert.
 RAL learns a reward function that is consistent with all the rankings that are observed during training.
 These properties can present certain benefits depending on the task setting.
 Teaser figure.

 We observe that PAL adapt faster if the intent of the demonstrator changes and RAL adapts faster if the dynamics of the environment changes.